Reducing the Risk of Derailments with Improved Standards

 The LOC&PAS and WAG TSIs refer to European standard BS EN 14363 which describes test procedures and requirements for slow speed flange climb and for 'dynamic behaviour' to ensure a vehicle is fit for purpose, therefore reducing the risk of derailment.

 Historically, Britain has had its own RGS, which sets out a different test method and requirements to the ones described in BS EN 14363.
 RSSB research has confirmed that this test provides equivalent safety to the BS EN 14363 test, and so is a permitted way of complying with BS EN 14363 and the TSIs.
 This new permission is a key advantage of the updated RGS and will enable significant cost savings to be made for vehicles operating in Great Britain compared to using the core EN process.

-The updated RGS, GMRT2141 Issue four, 'Permissible Track Forces and Resistance to Derailment and Roll-Over of Railway Vehicles', has been published in the quarterly catalogue update in June.
+The updated RGS, GMRT2141 Issue four, 'Permissible Track Forces and Resistance to Derailment and Roll-Over of Railway Vehicles', was published in June 2019.

 There are new requirements for: